apache/druid/README.md

 We also have a couple people hanging out on IRC in `#druid-dev` on `irc.freenode.net`.

+Some committers and users are present in the channel `#druid` on the Apache Slack team.
+Please use our [invitation link to join](https://druid.apache.org/community/join-slack), and once you join, add the `#druid` channel.

 ### Building From Source

 Please note that JDK 8 is required to build Druid.